Gracen Halton

-Gracen Halton (born January 27, 2004) is an American college football defensive tackle for the Oklahoma Sooners.
+Gracen Buford Halton (born January 27, 2004) is an American professional football defensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the 49ers in the fourth round of the 2026 NFL draft.

 Early life

 Halton attended St. Augustine High School in San Diego, California.
 As a sophomore, he recorded 55 tackles, three and half sacks, two forced fumbles, and an interception.
 As a senior, Halton notched 75 tackles and 5.5 sacks.

 Recruiting

 Coming out of high school, Halton was rated as a four-star recruit and originally committed to play college football for the Oregon Ducks over Arizona State, Nebraska, Penn State and USC.
 However, he later flipped his commitment to the Oklahoma Sooners on national signing day.

 College career

 As a freshman in 2022, Halton recorded ten tackles, with one going for a loss, in ten games.
 In 2023, he totaled 11 tackles with three and a half being for a loss in 11 games.
 In the 2024 season opener, Halton recorded three tackles with two being for a loss, a sack and a half, and a forced fumble in a win over Temple.
-In week 2, he notched two tackles for a loss, a sack, and a clutch safety, in a 16-12 win over Houston.
+In week 2, he notched two tackles for a loss, a sack, and a clutch safety, in a 16–12 win over Houston.
 During the 2024 season, Halton recorded 30 tackles with six being for a loss, five sacks, two forced fumbles, a fumble recovery, and a safety.
 Instead of declaring for the 2025 NFL draft, he decided to return to Oklahoma for his senior season.